1910 – Alice Stebbins Wells: First female police officer (LAPD) in the United States.

 1981 – Juliann “Julie” Cabe: First female law enforcement helicopter pilot in the United States (LASD).

-1981 – Marion Hellenkamp: First female African American promoted to LAPD lieutenant.
+1981 – Marion Hellenkamp: First African American woman promoted to rank of LAPD lieutenant.

 1987 – Joanna Needham: First LAPD female motorcycle officer.

-1990 – Sharon Papa: First female chief of a police department in Los Angeles County (Metropolitan Transportation Authority Police Department).
+1990 – Sharon Papa: First woman chief of a police department in Los Angeles County (Metropolitan Transportation Authority Police Department).
 In 2010, became first LAPD female assistant chief of LAPD.
-In 2013, became first female chief of the Hermosa Beach Police Department.
+In 2013, became first woman chief of the Hermosa Beach Police Department.

-1991 – Janice Carlson: First female to command a LAPD geographic police division (Pacific Division).
+1991 – Janice Carlson: First woman to command a LAPD geographic police division (Pacific Division).

-1997 – Betty Kelepecz: First female promoted to rank of LAPD commander.
+1997 – Betty Kelepecz: First woman promoted to rank of LAPD commander.

-1997 – Michele Leonhart: First female federal Special Agent in Charge for the Drug Enforcement Administration in Los Angeles.
+1997 – Michele Leonhart: First woman federal Special Agent in Charge for the Drug Enforcement Administration in Los Angeles.
 In 2010, she was appointed to be DEA Administrator in Washington.

-1998 – Rachel Burgess: First woman to be a LASD Assistant Sheriff.
+1998 – Rachel Burgess: First woman LASD Assistant Sheriff.

-2000 – Ann Young: First female African-American promoted to the rank of LAPD Captain.
+2000 – Ann Young: First African-American woman promoted to the rank of LAPD Captain.

-2001 – Loraine Brown: First female federal Special Agent in Charge for the U.S. Customs Service (and later Homeland Security Investigations) in Los Angeles.
+2001 – Loraine Brown: First woman federal Special Agent in Charge for the U.S. Customs Service (and later Homeland Security Investigations) in Los Angeles.

 2002 – Sue Burakowski: First female member of the LASD Special Enforcement Bureau.

-2006 – Marilyn Diaz: First female municipal police chief in Los Angeles County (Sierra Madre PD)
+2006 – Marilyn Diaz: First woman municipal police chief in Los Angeles County (Sierra Madre PD)

 2008 – Tina Nieto: First Latina promoted to the rank of LAPD captain.